Things to Ponder

 Expectation Versus Reality

-We all face events (both positive and negative) that we did not expect, but this doesn’t mean we are doomed.
-There are some basic rules for survival and recovery:
+We all face events (both positive and negative) that we did not

 We seek the ordered, the linear, and the smooth; the world gives us the chaotic, the curved, and the jagged.
 This dichotomy is as old as history itself—order versus chaos.
 So don’t be drowned by negativity when things don’t go as planned.
 This is the natural state of the universe.
 Sometimes you win.
 Sometimes you lose.
 The important thing is to not get consumed by the chaos.